Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 9. AI.

 Full AI images are not allowed.
 AI upscale/enhance tools as part of post-production are accepted.
-Always mention your workflow in the description and include a Raw Render.
+Always mention your workflow in the description.

 5-10 rating system.
 5 only for the effort.

-The most basic element for a proper model is smoothing so it can look realistic with no steep angles, shading, or other flaws.
+The most essential element for a proper model is smoothing so it can look realistic with no steep angles, shading, or other flaws.
 It is also really important that the artist uses his own models or at least modified pre-made models but with his own materials so that they don't look like the ready-made ones anyone can find in the marketplace.
-We have noticed that lots of projects look so much alike because the exact same models have been used by the artists.
+We have noticed that lots of projects look so much alike because the artists have used the same models.

-The photographic approach of a project, as well as the composition of each picture that is a part of it, is a very important element.
-Wide-angle lenses which give distorted objects are considered a negative trait contrary to the multiple and close-up shots which are an additional positive element.
-Scale & Proportions are finally something extremely important in order to consider that an image has a good composition.
+The photographic approach of a project and the composition of each picture that is part of it are very important elements.
+Wide-angle lenses, which give distorted objects, are considered a negative trait, contrary to multiple and close-up shots, which are an additional positive element.
+Scale and proportions are finally extremely important to consider when determining whether an image has a good composition.

 This is what we call the Alpha and Omega in an image.
-Use real and qualitative reference pictures so that you can notice the behavior of the light in a real scenario.
-When the lighting in a setting is created the right way, then we could say that everything looks easier to actualize and more fun. (creation of the composition as well as the elements of a setting).
+Use real and qualitative reference pictures to notice the light's behavior in a real scenario.
+When the lighting in a setting is created correctly, we could say that everything looks easier to actualize and more fun. (creation of the composition and the elements of a setting).

-The creation of the materials should be based on their natural qualities to add realism to the final outcome.
-We have noticed projects, published on our *Group, where although the lighting of the setting is very good the materials aren't that good, and thus the final outcome lacks quality.
-Nevertheless, we would like to remark that we separate projects in two basic categories.
+The creation of the materials should be based on their natural qualities to add realism to the outcome.
+We have noticed projects published on our *Group where, although the lighting of the setting is very good, the materials aren't that good, and thus the final outcome lacks quality.
+Nevertheless, we would like to remark that we separate projects into two basic categories.

-1. Photorealistic: The project should look real and with a photographic approach.
-Nice and realistic composition - lighting mood - materials and so on.
+1. Photorealistic: The project should look real and have a photographic approach.
+Nice and realistic composition, lighting mood, materials, and so on.

 2. NPR (Non-Photorealistic): There are no rules about the realism of the image.
 The most important thing is the mood of the image and post-production skills.
 Well-combined colors, correct brushes, nicely applied people in the scene, and so on.

-Depending on the render engine you use, there are always some final adjustments for a noise-free and qualitative outcome concerning colors and contrast.
-You should follow the instructions that can normally be found on the official website of each engine.
-Otherwise, some post-production techniques are absolutely essential for your final result.
+Depending on your render engine, there are always some final adjustments for a noise-free and qualitative outcome concerning colors and contrast.
+You should follow the instructions that can usually be found on the official website of each engine.
+Otherwise, some post-production techniques are essential for your final result.

-Our last criterion for choosing a project - which of course isn't necessary but if it exists it's a major plus - is what we call "General Idea".
-Something which is innovative and you can't find in the work of other artists.
+Our last criterion for choosing a project—which, of course, isn't necessary, but if it exists, it's a significant plus—is what we call a "General Idea"—something innovative and that you can't find in the work of other artists.
 In short, that element shows the personal style of an artist.

 Concluding, we think it’s important to mention that when we look at a project we don’t want perfection but the soul of the artist, the love with which he approached his piece of art, and the effort he made to complete it, finally achieving a qualitative outcome and a beautiful picture.

 We especially ask the new 3D artists to visit this link.
-In all those articles you will find really useful information for a level up of your work.
-As you can see they are categorized.
-A 3d artist should be an Architect somehow, an Interior designer, a Photographer, and so on...
+You will find helpful information to level up your work in all those articles.
+As you can see, they are categorized.
+A 3D artist should be an architect, an interior designer, a photographer, and so on.

 Kind regards & Keep Rendering,